dhfromkorea/mini-pandas/README.md

 # A minimalistic reproduction of key Pandas API endpoints

-The aim is to develop a small library that supports a set of common features found in Pandas.
+The aim is to develop a small library that supports a set of common features found in [Pandas](https://pandas.pydata.org/).

 ## Getting started
+Requires python 3.6+

 ```
 chmod +x run.sh